jeffro256/carrot/carrot.md

 - *Rerandomizable RingCT* - An abstraction of FCMP++ defined in this document that allows the formalization of different security properties without knowledge of the underlying proving system
 - *RingCT* - A cryptocurrency consensus protocol that iterated on Cryptonote by introducing hidden amounts by way of amount commitments
 - *Self-send Enote* - An enote constructed by wallet intended to be received by the same wallet, either internal or external
+- *Special Enote* - An external self-send enote within a 2-output transaction
 - *Subaddress* - An address form introduced by Monero contributors which allows for a single wallet to generate an arbitrary number of unlinkable addresses without affecting scanning speed
 - *Transaction* - An atomic modification to the ledger containing key images, transaction outputs, and other unstructured data
 - *Transaction Output* - A distinct tuple of an elliptic curve point and amount commitment or plaintext amount which is contained in a list in a transaction